troglobit/ssdp-responder/README.md

 Simple Service Discovery Protocol daemon (SSDP) for networked Linux devices.
-Useful for small and embedded systems that want to announce themselves to Windows clients.
+Useful for small and embedded systems that want to announce themselves to systems running Windows.

-`ssdpd` is a stand-alone UNIX daemon with a built-in web server for serving the XML description.
-By default it announces itself as an InternetGatewayDevice.
+`ssdpd` is a stand-alone UNIX daemon with no external dependencies but the standard C library.
+It has a built-in web server for serving the UPnP XML description which Windows use to present the icon, by default an InternetGatewayDevice is announced.

 See the `configure` script for some options.

 Usage